ccjmne/blog/content/posts/javascript-generator-function.md

 ```

 Alright, it's good to know, but I was only messing with you: I'm yet to develop
-the need for an infinite sequence that isn't served just as well with a simple
+the need for an infinite sequence that isn't served just as well by a simple
 mutable `number` counter.

 There's however [one